 And I’m not counting the Jari Kurri’s and Paul Coffeys of the Gretzky universe, as you’re about to see.

 So ask yourself this- who has Bailey made a scorer?
 It seems everyone prospers without Bailey once you account for removing Tavares from that same line.
 So I don’t account for assists because they’re Bailey biased, which gets to the on purpose part.
 Bailey never made Anders Lee as good a scorer as Ryan Strome did, so its unfair to use that against him.
 Why?

 Because an assist does not exist without a goal.
 So any player getting an assist has a minimum of two other factors involved- another guy shooting, and a goalie missing.
 And maybe a defenseman missing, so maybe three other factors.
 Oh, and also it could be a secondary assist, so four other factors.
 Oh oh, and then a forward may have not backchecked, so five other factors.
 Or a guy took your pass and shot it off a defenseman’s ass and it luckily angled into the net, so six other factors.
 You see where this is going, no?
 In short, there is almost nothing in your control when you get an assist.

-Also, a player may make a great, needle threading pass to a guy on the goalie’s doorstep, just to watch him shoot in into the boards, so we won’t count assists because that’s not a passive players fault either.
+Also, a player may make a great, needle threading pass to a guy on the goalie’s doorstep, just to watch him shoot in into the boards, so we won’t count assists because bad shooters has nothing to do with good passing

 So with that, lets set parameters.
 We aren’t going to count guys that aren’t regulars, because I don’t want to do math for everyone.
 Cya Keifer Bellows and Tom Khunackl, whose name I will never spell correctly.
 Also, if you are injured, we aren’t going to prorate you.
 Also also, forwards will be exclusive to this study….maybe.
 With that, let us analyze who has taken the most games off!